huntertran/blog/source/_posts/20201017-How-to-download-Windows-10-ISO.md

 ![uncheck](https://i.imgur.com/g7DjnEH.png)

 Step 5: Keep the developer tools open, click refresh to reload the download page.
-This time, when it loads, you’ll see a drop-down menu where you can select the edition of the Windows 10 ISO you want to download.
+This time, when it loads, you'll see a drop-down menu where you can select the edition of the Windows 10 ISO you want to download.

-Choose Windows 10 in the drop down list, click confirm to validate your request, then choose the language and click confirm.
+Choose Windows 10 in the drop-down list, click confirm to validate your request, then choose the language and click confirm.

 ![download](https://i.imgur.com/Qs2ZaVQ.png)

-Step 6: After validation, 2 buttons appeared.
-Click the 64 bit button to download the 64 bit version of Windows 10
+Step 6: After validation, two buttons appeared.
+Click the 64-bit button to download the 64-bit version of Windows 10

 ![actual download](https://i.imgur.com/AdUkNdO.png)